Restoring My Nature: A Map Back to Strength

 In late 2012, I began a profound journey of being restored in and by nature.

-Close friends based in Cape Town had invited me to support their NGO in organizing sustainably — but in reality, it was an invitation to escape the hustle and reimagine life.
-At the time, I was deeply burnt out.
-It was incredibly difficult to see a path forward in my career at a very ripe age of 26.
-So desperate for a change, I left my legal career and moved across the globe.
+Close friends in Cape Town had invited me to support their NGO in organizing sustainably — but in truth, it was an invitation to escape the hustle and reimagine life.
+At 26, I was deeply burnt out and could not see a path forward.
+So desperate for change, I left my legal career and moved across the globe.

-I loved my life-draining career at the time.
-Learning about and reflecting upon my newly discovered CliftonStrengths in South Africa, it became clear why I felt so alive in my work at times and also why it was no longer viable.
-It was crystal clear to me then that I needed greater freedom to operate in my strengths, while also ensuring my instincts didn’t get the best of me.
+I loved my life-draining career in its own way.
+But reflecting on my newly discovered CliftonStrengths in South Africa made it clear why I sometimes felt alive in my work and why it was no longer sustainable.
+I needed greater freedom to operate in my strengths — and to learn how to keep my instincts from consuming me.

-It took some time to understand that my environmental conditions, some of which expanded beyond my workplace, were not conducive to my nature.
-This incongruence created dissonance that eventually led to distrust in most people and things, including myself.
-Realizing a longing and desire to reconnect with my nature, I sought therapy and coaching.
-Often, I share with my clients that learning of your strengths is “fuel for therapy” as most people can identify how strengths showed up in childhood.
-We all have memories and experiences of various levels of resistance and friction against them – I believe this is part of how they are borne.
-If strengths have been scorned under great challenge, healing them is part of how they are liberated into the future.
+Over time I realized that many of my environmental conditions, both inside and outside of work, were not conducive to my nature.
+That incongruence bred dissonance and, eventually, distrust — in people, in systems, even in myself.
+Therapy and coaching became part of my healing.
+I often share with clients that learning your strengths is “fuel for therapy,” because most of us can see how they showed up in childhood.
+We all carry memories of friction against our strengths — and when they’ve been scorned under great challenge, healing is part of how they’re liberated into the future.

-All of this work began and continues with connecting to the flow of strength and life within myself.
-While hiking around the beautiful landscape of South Africa, I began to feel hope in restoring my nature.
-It wasn’t a switch to be flipped, however it became very clear that I had just received a map to find my way through the darkness of burnout.
+All of this work began with reconnecting to the flow of strength and life within myself.
+While hiking through the South African landscape, I began to feel hope returning.
+It wasn’t a switch to flip, but a map — one that showed me how to move through the darkness of burnout.

 Previous